kyma-incubator/examples/personservice/README.md

 openssl req -new -sha256 -out personservicekubernetes.csr -key personservicekubernetes.key -subj "/OU=OrgUnit/O=Organization/L=Waldorf/ST=Waldorf/C=DE/CN=personservicekubernetes"
 ```

-1. Encode the content of `personservicekubernetes.csr` (Base64) and use the REST client of your choice to create the following POST call to the full URL (csrUrl) with the token you copied previously:
+4. Encode the content of `personservicekubernetes.csr` (Base64) and use the REST client of your choice to create the following POST call to the full URL (csrUrl) with the token you copied previously:
 ![Connect Remote Environment CSR Screenshot](images/remoteenvironmentpairing3.png)
-2. After sending you will receive a base 64 encoded signed certificate.
+5. After sending you will receive a base 64 encoded signed certificate.
 Decode the response and save as `personservicekubernetes.crt`.
 The decoded response will contain separators with `BEGIN CERTIFICATE` and `END CERTIFICATE` respectively.
-3. Now you can use OpenSSL and java keytool (part of the jdk) to create a PKCS#12 (P12, also good for browser based testing) file and based on that create a Java Key Store (JKS, for the Person Service) for our service. **Do not change any passwords, except if you really know what you are doing!!!**
+6. Now you can use OpenSSL and java keytool (part of the jdk) to create a PKCS#12 (P12, also good for browser based testing) file and based on that create a Java Key Store (JKS, for the Person Service) for our service. **Do not change any passwords, except if you really know what you are doing!!!**
    ```
    openssl pkcs12 -export -name personservicekubernetes -in personservicekubernetes.crt -inkey personservicekubernetes.key -out personservicekubernetes.p12 -password pass:kyma-project
    keytool -importkeystore -destkeystore personservicekubernetes.jks -srckeystore personservicekubernetes.p12 -srcstoretype pkcs12 -alias personservicekubernetes  -srcstorepass kyma-project -storepass kyma-project
    ```
-4. Now copy the resulting `personservicekubernetes.jks` file to `security` directory.
+7. Now copy the resulting `personservicekubernetes.jks` file to `security` directory.
-5. Use the POST `/applicationconnector/registration/manual` endpoint to register the application now.
+8. Use the POST `/applicationconnector/registration/manual` endpoint to register the application now.
 You need to pass the `infoUrl` the password we used for the JKS (`kyma-project`) and the JKS file.

 ![Connect Remote Environment Manual Endpoint](images/remoteenvironmentpairing4.png)

-To test your deployed application connector instance you can also import the personservicekubernetes.p12 file into your Browser and call the url depicted as metadataUrl in the initial pairing response JSON. **If you are running on locally on Minikube** the port of the gateway needs to be determined separately.
-To do this, issue the following command:
+To test your deployed application connector instance you can also import the personservicekubernetes.p12 file into your Browser and call the url depicted as metadataUrl in the initial pairing response JSON.

 ### Automatic Pairing with Kyma
 This section describes the "automatic" approach where the application takes care of the requests and certificates.
 You can use the POST `/applicationconnector/registration/automatic` endpoint of the personservice where you insert the URL created from the Kyma "Connect URL" button into the JSON (see manual process step 1).
-The service will create the CSR itself, get the certificate from Kyma and store it in the persistent volume.
+The service will create the CSR itself, get the certificate from Kyma and store an object in the mongodb.

 ![Insert connect URL in POST body](images/applicationpairing_auto.png)